Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 - **Authentication:** Via the `fh_session` JWT cookie on upgrade
 - **Features:** Topic-based subscribe/unsubscribe and server push updates

+**Device Status Topics:**
+- `device.status` (authenticated) - Real-time device online/offline status updates with timestamps
+- `device.status.public` (public) - Public device status updates for anonymous clients

 Anonymous access (Observer mode):
 - Connections without a valid session cookie are accepted as anonymous.
 - On connect the server sends `{ type: "welcome", data: { authenticated: boolean } }` to indicate auth status.
-- Anonymous clients are read-only and may only subscribe to the public topics listed below.
+- Anonymous clients are read-only and may only subscribe to the public topics listed above.
 - Authenticated clients may subscribe to all topics documented in this section (subject to role-based UI gating where applicable).

 #### UI Routing (One-Page App)